 On June 7, 2005, the Company awarded 103,937 shares of restricted stock to certain eligible employees.
-These outstanding restricted shares vest fully on January 1, 2008.
+Effective November 2, 2005, the Board of Directors amended the vesting schedule for the restricted stock.
+The vesting date for the initial two-thirds of the restricted shares for each eligible employee is January 1, 2007, and the remainder will vest ratably over the course of the next year, such that as of January 1, 2008, 100% of the restricted stock awards would be fully vested.
 The Company used the fair-value based method of accounting for the award and will ratably amortize the \$2.8 million to expense over the vesting period.
+The change in vesting necessitates accounting modifications that will occur by the end of 2005.

-In lieu of cash payments for directors' fees earned since the date of the merger on November 16, 2004, through March 31, 2005, two directors elected to receive a total of 1,530 unrestricted shares of the Company's common stock during June 2005 based upon the fair market value of a share of common stock at the date of issuance.
+In lieu of cash payments for directors' fees earned since the date of the merger on November 16, 2004, through June 30, 2005, two directors elected to receive a total of 2,466 unrestricted shares of the Company's common stock during June and August 2005 based upon the fair market value of a share of common stock at the date of issuance and an additional 1,018 shares will be issued for fees earned through September 30, 2005.